 This article is reviewed regularly (on a monthly basis) by Wego’s editorial team to ensure that the content is up to date & accurate.

 Thanks to the USA Visa Waiver Program (VWP), residents of participating countries are eligible to travel to the United States for tourism or business for stays of 90 days or less without a visa.
-Prior to travel, travelers are required to have a current Electronic System for Travel Authorization (ESTA) permission and fulfill the conditions outlined below.
+Prior to travel, travellers are required to have a current Electronic System for Travel Authorization (ESTA) permission and fulfil the conditions outlined below.

 USA Visa Waiver Program countries list

 The Visa Waiver Program is the United States federal government program that allows nationals of specific countries to travel to the U.S. for tourism, business, or to transit for up to 90 days without having to obtain a visa.

 There are currently 40 countries participating in the Visa Waiver Program: